Showing posts with label Science. Show all posts

 Both of the above mentioned studies involved the same person giving psychic healing.
 Based on my own experience, a person's health, stress levels, meditation practice and diet influence their ability to channel healing.
 To create a controlled study on a large scale, I wonder if participating Energy Healers would need similar backgrounds and lifestyles?
 As well as apply the same techniques, there are variations on energy healing, etc.

 3) The study that I found most intriguing reported increased haemoglobin levels in human patients who received energy healing from nurses.
 As far as I understand, haemoglobin relates to the amount of oxygen that is available to our cells, which in turn relates to how energized or tired we feel.
-This got me thinking about my experience as a complementary therapist with cancer patients; one of the feedbacks I receive most often is their feeling less tired after a session.
-I had attributed it to relaxing, letting go of stress or sleeping soundly.
 The haemoglobin study was carried out by Dr Dolores Krieger, who at the time, was a professor of nursing at New York University.

 >> If you are an energy healer, I would recommend reading Vibrational Medicine by Dr Richard Gerber.
 The first half is very technical.
 It also covers several spiritual themes without scientific proof, such as the Higher Self and how that part of our being may relate to the outer layers of the Aura.
 I was hoping for only science in this book, but that is what he was interested in.
 And who am I to judge.
 I spend a ton of my time on hippie spiritual themes.
 Dr Gerber’s book is great.
 It is not easy to read because of the level of detail, but I’m glad to have found it.